 On our last diving day, unfortunately, the sea conditions were too rough to take the boat, so we decided to go on a long shallow shore dive in the rocky house reef of Viking Diving Centre, to look for seahorses.
 Unfortunately, we couldn’t spot any that day, but while looking in the seagrass, we spotted a couple of octopus!
 We stayed underwater for 66 minutes in no more than 10m of water, water was 16°C, and we never felt bored with our underwater cameras in hands.

-Of all the four scuba diving centres I went to during my trip in Croatia, Viking Diving Centre was definitely my favourite.
+Of all the four scuba diving centres I went to during my trip to Croatia, Viking Diving Centre was definitely my favourite.
 It’s the diving centre I’d like to recommend: Positive vibe from the team led by Zsanett and Robert, a beautiful diving centre with all the amenities you need and a stunning view of the Pakleni Islands.
 If you go there for the first time and you have scuba diving gear with you, it is better to take a taxi as the centre is not so easy to find and away from Hvar Town Centre.
 Tell the driver to go to Hotel Podstine.
 In my case, my host kindly offered to drive me there both mornings as the apartment was further on the opposite side of Hvar Town.
-Once your hands are free from your gear, you can make you way back to Hvar Town along the beautiful sea front promenade in about 20 to 30 minutes walking.
+Once your hands are free from your gear, you can make your way back to Hvar Town along the beautiful seafront promenade in about 20 to 30 minutes walking.

 Put Podstina 7, 21450, Hvar, Croatia

 Phone: +385 91 6205847 / +385 91 5689443

 3h10 by catamaran from Hvar – fare 200 kunas (about £23/27€)